The Anglican Rosary - Christian Prayer Beads

 The typical layout of the Anglican rosary is a pattern of 33 beads.
-This rosary is commonly called an Anglican rosary, but it is also known as an Episcopalian rosary, the Protestant rosary, an Ecumenical rosary and the Christian rosary or Christian prayer beads.
-The rosary is made up of thirty-three beads divided into four groups of seven called weeks.
+This rosary is commonly called an Anglican rosary, but it is also known as an Episcopalian rosary, the Protestant rosary, an Ecumenical rosary or the Christian rosary or prayer beads.
+The rosary is made up of 33 beads divided into 4 groups of 7 beads called weeks.
 Between each week is a single bead called a cruciform bead.
 The 33rd bead is the invitatory bead, a place to begin the prayer time.
 A cross completes the set of rosary beads.

-The number seven is repeated four times in the rosary to create a conventional month.
-In the Judeo-Christian tradition the number seven represents spiritual perfection and completion.
+The number 7 is repeated 4 times in the rosary to create a conventional month.
+In the Judeo-Christian tradition the number 7 represents spiritual perfection & completion.
 Prayer is the Christian's cry for completion.

-The full number of beads in the rosary is thirty-three, the number of years Christ lived.
-If the rosary is prayed three times (signifying the Trinity) it equals ninety-nine beads, which in the Middle Eastern traditions is the complete number of the Divine Names.
-Adding the crucifix or cross at the beginning or the end, brings the total to one hundred which is the total of the Orthodox rosary and represents the fullness of creation.
+The full number of beads in the rosary is 33, the number of years Christ lived on earth.
+If the rosary is prayed 3 times (signifying the Trinity) it equals 99 beads, which in the Middle Eastern traditions is the complete number of the Divine Names.
+Adding the crucifix or cross at the beginning or the end, brings the total to 100 which is the total of the Orthodox rosary & represents the fullness of creation.

 Smaller rosaries are often called pocket rosaries or chaplets, and are usually made with a single set of week beads and a cruciform bead and/or invitatory bead.
 These smaller rosaries can have a cross or a medal, or both.
 They may also have mementos attached which are significant to the owner.

 Single-week rosaries can be either in the circle layout, or simply strung in a straight line.
-Small rosaries are convenient for shorter prayer sessions and slip easily into a pocket, bag, desk drawer or glovebox so they are readily available.
-You can use a pocket rosary in the same way as a full-size rosary simply by going through the beads four times to total the four weeks of the standard rosary, or use them as an aid to prayer on a specific subject or purpose.
+Small rosaries are convenient for shorter prayer sessions & slip easily into a pocket, bag, desk drawer or glovebox so they are readily available.
+You can use a pocket rosary in the same way as a full-size rosary simply by going through the beads 4 times to total the 4 weeks of the standard rosary, or use them as an aid to prayer on a specific subject or purpose.

-The Anglican rosary can be worn as jewellery, with the full rosary sometimes worn as a necklace (if the loop is large enough to go over the head) and the smaller rosary chaplet worn as a rosary bracelet.
-The purpose of the rosary is an aid to prayer and meditation and worn as personal adornment it is a tangible reminder of faith when the eye catches these beautiful beads of praise.
+The Anglican rosary can be worn as jewellery, with the full rosary sometimes worn as a necklace (if the loop is large enough to go over the head) & the smaller rosary chaplet being made up as a rosary bracelet.
+The purpose of the rosary is an aid to prayer and meditation & worn as a personal accessory it is a tangible reminder of faith when the eye catches these beautiful beads of praise.